 Step 2 Import Files

-Darren imports Sketch files by dragging and dropping them into the Project or by clicking the “add file” button.
+Darren imports Sketch and Adobe XD files by dragging and dropping them into the Project or by clicking the “add file” button.

 MasterThese files are your Master files - your single source of truth.
-Each Project has a Master and can consist of one or several Sketch files.
+Each Project has a Master and can consist of one or several Sketch or Adobe XD files.
 This way, everyone can look at the Master and use it as reference for their work.

-Remember to always open your Sketch file from Abstract.
+Remember to always open Sketch or Adobe XD file from Abstract.
 This way, all changes made to your file will be tracked and recorded in Abstract.
 Learn more…

 Step 3 Start a Branch

-Darren wants to make some changes to the Sketch files they imported.
+Darren wants to make some changes to the Sketch and Adobe XD files they imported.
 So they start a new Branch.

 BranchesBranches allow you to make a copy of the Master file while still being connected to the Master.
 It’s a safe space to explore, create, and iterate, without worrying about losing your original file.
 You can create as many Branches as you like!

 You can Branch from two places: Master or another existing Branch.
 This is useful if you want to riff on someone else’s work that hasn’t yet been finalized.
 Learn more…